Skip to Content

 Ronald J. Riccio First Year Moot Court Competition.

-This spring semester competition is open to all 1L students in good standing (weekday and weekend) and part-time 2L students.
+This spring semester competition is open to all 1L students in good standing (weekday and weekend).

 Students are provided with a closed problem, complete with facts and applicable case law.
 Students argue in two preliminary rounds, after which the field is decreased to the top 32 students.
 The remaining students go head-to-head in a seeded competition that continues until one student remains as the champion.